 No removals means that Kathy and I are both in the same family generation as I expected.
 After the unexpected generational removal from Chuck, it occurred to me that Kathy and I could be removed socially.
 You see, Chuck and I are very close in age, and we are both at the tail end of the Baby Boom.
 Kathy is a year younger than I am, and that actually puts her in a different social generation; she’s Generation X. Even though there are only three years separating the three of us, Chuck and I are separated by a family generation but share the same social generation while Kathy and I are separated by a social generation but share the same familial generation.

 If you are confused, I don’t blame you.
 I have included the charts because I am a visual learner, and that is how I figure out the cousin order and how many removals there are.
 If a cousin and I are both still alive, it is not likely that we will ever see more than two generations of separation.

 Social generations, as the adjective implies, are a social construct derived from common behaviors, characteristics, or both.
 Baby Boomers, for instance share the characteristic of war’s end.
 Many of the Baby Boomers’ parents are veterans of any war from World War II to Vietnam.
-My father is a Vietnam veteran.
+My father is a Korean veteran.
 Often young people would get married and then go off to war, or postpone marriage until after war.
 Either way, these returning soldiers did not postpone having a family, so a very large amount of births occurred during these years.